 You will receive a response from the Cloud SQL for MySQL team within 48 hours of your request.

 Daily quotas are replenished daily at midnight Pacific Time.

 Quotas and resource availability

 Resource quotas are the maximum amount of resources you can create for that resource type if those resources are available.
 Quotas do not guarantee that resources will be available at all times.
 If a resource is not physically available for your region, you will not be able to create new resources of that type, even if you still have remaining quota in your project.

-There are restrictions on some Cloud SQL resources that are not replenished periodically. and not shown on the Quotas page in the Google Cloud Platform Console.
-Some limits can be increased, while others cannot.
+There are restrictions on some Cloud SQL resources that are not replenished periodically and not shown on the Quotas page in the Google Cloud console.
+Some limits can be increased while others cannot.